fenago/Grokking-Deep-Learning/Lab_2.md

 rod will move by twice as much.
 You might say the following is true: red_length = blue_length * 2

-As it turns out, there’s a formal definition for “When I tug on this part, how much does this other part move?”
-It’s called a derivative, and all it really means is “How much does rod X move when I tug on rod Y?”
+As it turns out, there’s a formal definition for "When I tug on this part, how much does this other part move?"
+It’s called a derivative, and all it really means is "How much does rod X move when I tug on rod Y?"
-In the case of the red and blue rods, the derivative for “How much does red move when I tug on blue?” is 2.
+In the case of the red and blue rods, the derivative for "How much does red move when I tug on blue?" is 2.
 Just 2.
 Why is it 2?
 That’s the multiplicative relationship determined by the formula:
 Derivative